-A bank's ability to earn money has an effect on its long-term survivability.
-Earnings may be retained by the bank, expanding its capital buffer, or be used to address problematic loans, potentially making the bank more resilient in times of trouble.
-Losses, on the other hand, lessen a bank's ability to do those things.
+A bank's ability to earn money has an effect on its safety and soundness.
+A bank can retain its earnings, increasing its capital buffer, or use them to address problematic loans, likely making the bank more resilient in tough times.
+Conversely, losses diminish a bank's ability to do those things.

-First American Bank outperformed the average on Bankrate's earnings test, achieving a score of 26 out of a possible 30.
+First American Bank beat the national average on Bankrate's test of earnings, achieving a score of 26 out of a possible 30.

-One key way to measure a bank's earnings is return on equity, or net income (essentially profit) divided by total equity.
-The most recent annualized quarterly return on equity for First American Bank was 16.21 percent, above the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (profit, basically) by total equity, is one important way to measure a bank's earnings.
+The most recent annualized quarterly return on equity for First American Bank was 16.88 percent, above the national average of 8.10 percent.

-The bank reported net income of $8.8 million on total equity of $110.2 million for the twelve months ended June 30, 2017.
-The bank reported an annualized return on average assets, or ROA, of 1.62 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank recorded net income of $18.8 million on total equity of $115.5 million.
+The bank reported an annualized return on average assets, or ROA, of 1.73 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.